 The ocean continues to support lives by generating oxygen, absorbing carbon dioxide, recycling nutrients, and regulating global climate and temperature.
-The ocean supports our population with food and livelihood and is the means of transportation.27 People in small island developing states such as the Pacific islands, depend on marine resources to meet and support their daily needs.
+The ocean supports our population with food and livelihood and is a mean of transportation.
+People in small island developing states such as the Pacific islands, depend on marine resources to meet and support their daily needs.

 Despite this, many natural resources found in marine environments have been degraded by unsustainable use and practices.
-This is due to fishing boats and vessels that discharge wastes into waters, oil spillages, discharge of cargo residues, exhaust from engines etc.
+This is due to mining activities, fishing boats and vessels that discharge wastes into waters, oil spillages, discharge of cargo residues, exhaust from engines etc.

-Moreover, coastal developments for tourism have led to the overexploitation of land and sea resources and their associated impacts such as sedimentation, eutrophication, and pollution.
+Moreover, coastal developments for tourism have led to the overexploitation of land and sea resources.
+Their associated impacts include sedimentation, eutrophication, and pollution among others.